magento/merchdocs/src/configuration/customers/requisition-lists.md

 |--- |--- |--- |
 |Number of Requisition Lists|Store View|Determines the maximum number of requisition lists that can be created per customer account.
 The minimum number is 2, and the maximum number is 999.|

-The module does not create any backward incompatible changes.
-It can be deactivated and uninstalled in any time.